deta/deta-cli/README.md

 ## Installation

-The installation guide for your Operating System can be found on the [Deta website](https://docs.deta.sh/docs/cli/install).
+The installation guide for your operating system can be found on the [Deta website](https://docs.deta.sh/docs/cli/install).

 ## Official Documentation